BinduMadhuriK/OIBSIP/TASK 3/README.md

 By completing this project, we'll gain valuable insights into machine learning, data analysis, and the automotive industry.
 We'll also have a functional car price prediction model that can be useful for future car pricing decisions.

 ## Results
+The following table represents the performance metrics for all the models trained.
+Performance metrics such as R2 Score, MAE, MSE and RMSE are evaluated to compare the model's accuracy and choose the robust model for accurate price prediction.
+I have selected R2 score as the primary evaluation metric for the Car Price Prediction model.

 |          Models           | R2 score | Mean Absolute Error (MAE) | Mean Squared Error (MSE)	| Root Mean Square Error (RMSE) |
 | :------------------------ |:-------- |:------------------------- | :----------------------- | :---------------------------- |
 | GradientBoostingRegressor | 0.967601 |          0.421077         |        0.384427          |            0.620021           |